 e.g. I'm a teacher.

-e.g. hundred people
+e.g. a hundred people

 a million dollars